distuam/distuam/README.md

 ## Hi there 👋

-I am an application specialist with 8 years of programming experience, accumulating approximately 15,000 hours of coding time.
-I focus on leveraging existing architectures to build robust and scalable products.
-On a typical day, I spend 8-10 hours writing code to turn ideas into reality. 💻
+I am an application specialist with programming experience dating back to 2017.
+I focus on leveraging existing architectures to build robust and scalable products, turning ideas into reality through code. 💻

 - **Entrepreneur**: 💼